Sic Itur Ad Astra – Thus The Way To The Stars : 140 years of astronomy

 If updating/changing your browser is not possible, do not panic - all of the LAS website is still available to you and we are working to make the layout compatible with outdated browsers.

 The Earth has a long and violent history of collisions with extraterrestrial bodies such as asteroids and comets.
-Massively more destructive than a global nuclear war, this is the hazard that is most likely to precipitate the end of civilisation as we know it, but It is also the only major natural hazard that can […]Continue Reading »
+Massively more destructive than a global nuclear war, this is the hazard […]Continue Reading »

 A video put together by our Supernova search team of the recent close pass by Near-Earth Asteroid 2012 DA14.
 The original video with information is on the Datascope wiki here.Continue Reading »

 A nice guide has been posted on the Active Astronomy website.
-The guide is tailored for the southern UK but should be accurate enough for observers across the country too.
-Let us know in the comments or the forum if you saw the asteroid and what you thought! http://www.activeastronomy.org/your-guide-to-tonight-s-sky/asteroid You can also watch live images […]Continue Reading »
+The guide is tailored for the southern UK but should be accurate enough for observers across the country too. […]Continue Reading »